KingPsychopath/backend-dev/Docker/1. Test Container/README.md

-Building a Test Container for Practice, Testing, and Learning

-RUNNING A PRE-BUILT SAMPLE CONTAINER
+# Running a Pre-Built Sample Container

 Docker hosts a "getting started" image for users to play with.
 Run our fork of Docker's getting started image (our fork adds CORS headers so our tests can connect)

 Run this command on your CLI: